-Payments Made Upon a Change of Control
+Payments Made Upon a Change-in-Control

-Pursuant to the terms of the employment agreements between the Company and each of Messrs.
-Kanders and Schiller, upon the termination of employment by such executive due to the occurrence of a change in control, such terminating executive will receive one year of annual salary in one lump sum and all granted but unvested stock options held by the executive will automatically vest and become exercisable.
+Pursuant to the terms of the Kuehne Employment Agreement, upon the termination of employment by such executive due to the occurrence of a change in control, such terminating executive will receive one year of annual salary in one lump sum, COBRA premium payments for one year, and all granted but unvested stock options held by Mr. Kuehne will automatically vest and become exercisable and all unvested shares of restricted stock held by Mr. Kuehne will automatically vest.

-Pursuant to the employment agreements between the Company and each of Messrs.
-Kanders and Schiller, a change of control is deemed to occur in the event that:
+Pursuant to the Kuehne Employment Agreement, a change-in-control is deemed to occur in the event that:

-- the members of the Board of Directors as of June 5, 2013 cease to constitute a majority of the Board of Directors provided, however, that any individual becoming a director subsequent to June 5, 2013, whose election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Board shall be considered as though such individual was a member of the Board as of June 5, 2013; - the Company shall have been sold by either (i) a sale of all or substantially all its assets; (ii) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity or (iii) a tender offer, whether solicited or unsolicited; or - any party, other than the Company, is or becomes the "beneficial owner" (as defined in the Exchange Act), directly or indirectly, of voting securities representing 50% or more of the total voting power of the Company.
+- the members of the Board of Directors as of July 1, 2016 cease to constitute a majority of the Board of Directors provided, however, that any individual becoming a director subsequent to July 1, 2016, whose election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Board shall be considered as though such individual was a member of the Board as of July 1, 2016; - the Company shall have been sold by either (i) a sale of all or substantially all its assets; (ii) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity or (iii) a tender offer, whether solicited or unsolicited; or - any party, other than the Company, is or becomes the "beneficial owner" (as defined in the Exchange Act), directly or indirectly, of voting securities representing 50% or more of the total voting power of the Company.